Index

 The wrapper.java.additional.<n>.app_only property can be set to TRUE to skip an option for the "--dry-run" command line.

-This property has no effect when using versions of Java that do not support the --dry-run option (prior to Java9).
+This property has no effect when using versions of Java that do not support the --dry-run option (prior to Java 9).

 The default value is "FALSE", which means that the specified option will be present in both the real Java command line and the "--dry-run" command line.
-In the vast majority of cases, FALSE is preferred so that all JVM options are checked.
+In the vast majority of cases, FALSE is preferred so that all JVM options are verified.

 NOTE